shah-in-boots/notes/README.md

 | templates | Obsidian templates |
 | temporary | brief notes that are fleeting |

-The literature file uses Zotero-integrated articles, which are annotated as I read them, based on [Zotero Guide](permanent/Zotero%20Guide.md).
+The literature file uses Zotero-integrated articles, which are annotated as I read them, based on [Zotero-guide](permanent/Zotero-guide.md).

 # Note Classification